raimohanska/lonna/README.md

 Other stuff:

-- More decent testing framework and proper coverage.
-Bacon has a good foundation for this stuff.
-At the moment this is more an experiment than a library for production use.
 - Make the API pipeable
 - Bus should probably buffer pushes while dispatching.
 Subscriptions while dispatching should not be a major problem because of scoping and stateless composition. (to be proven)